willardb/rocketchat-history-downloader/README.md

-# Rocket.Chat History Downloader
+# Export and Download Rocket.Chat Logs and History

-Downloads and stores raw JSON channel history for joined channels, private groups, and direct messages.
-Keeps track of what has already been downloaded and supports ongoing periodic retrieval of new history.
+The rocketchat-history-downloader downloads and stores raw JSON channel history for joined channels, private groups, and direct messages.
+It keeps track of what has already been downloaded and supports ongoing periodic retrieval of new history.

 Stores one JSON history file per channel per day in a directory of your choice.